Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-Similarly, in line with the model parameter randomization test, we also interpreted the mental state decoding decisions of a randomly initialized variant of each datasets' model configuration for the trial-level BOLD maps of its respective test data.
-As for the data randomization test, we compared the resulting set of trial-level attribution maps of each interpretation method to their respective trial-level BOLD map counterparts by means of mutual information.
-Again, this analysis showed that Gradient analysis, Guided Backprop, Guided GradCam, DeepLift, DeepLift SHAP, and Integrated Gradients produce attributions that are dependent on the characteristics of the analyzed model, as indicated by the consistently low mutual information scores.
-InputXGradient and LRP, in contrast, produce attributions that are less consistently dependent on the characteristics of the model, as indicated by the generally higher mutual information scores.
+Similarly, in line with the model parameter randomization test, we also interpreted the test mental state decoding decisions of a randomly initialized variant of each datasets' model configuration.
+As for the data randomization test, we compared the resulting attributions of each attribution method to the attributions for the originally trained models.
+Again, DeepLift SHAP, Gradient analysis, Guided Backpropagation, and Guided GradCam produced attributions that showed stronger dependence on the characteristics of the analyzed models, when compared to the other methods, as their attributions for the randomized and originally trained models were more dissimilar.